beeva-arturomartinez/beeva-best-practices/backend/rest/README.md

 But this isn't a complete solution as many APIs do like to return the additional pagination information, like a count of the total number of available results.
 An API that requires sending a count can use a custom HTTP header like ***X-Total-Count.***

+On the other hand, in order to indicate the page that we want to visualized and amount of data per page, we should use some parameters in the rest calling.
+There are some kind of pagination-based [(you cand find some of them here)](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.5#paging), and these parameters had been define by pagination-type based.

+Anyway whatever pagination-based you choose, there must always be a parameter that indicates  the number of individual objects that are returned in each page (usaully is *limit*) and another one that indicates current page (like *page* , *page_number*, *offset*...)

 ---

 ### HATEOAS